What is the SoldierSuit?

-SoldierStrong has partnered with some of America’s most advanced medical technology companies in the United States to ensure that cutting-edge prosthetic devices are available to our returning veterans.
-The SoldierStrong SoldierSuit is comprised of several state-of-the-art rehabilitation and powered prosthetic technologies that address a variety of combat and non-combat related disabilities.
+SoldierStrong has collaborated with leading medical technology companies in the United States to ensure that cutting-edge prosthetic devices are available to our returning veterans.
+The SoldierStrong SoldierSuit is comprised of several state-of-the-art rehabilitation and prosthetic technologies.
+The SoldierSuit aids in veteran rehabilitation for a variety of combat and non-combat-related disabilities and health conditions.

-SoldierStrong is open to partnering with new companies to tackle other injuries and expand the SoldierSuit mission of transforming lives in reasonable periods of time.
-New partners must meet three category demands which are reviewed by our medical advisory board.
+SoldierStrong is always open to partnering with new companies to help former service members and expand the SoldierSuit mission of transforming lives in reasonable periods of time.
+New partners must meet three category demands, which are reviewed by our medical advisory board.
 One, current insurance coverage and/or access must be limited.
 Two, clinically tested outcomes must be transformative in terms of recipient quality of life improvement.
 And three, a partner company must provide the device at or near cost.
 As a nonprofit for veterans, SoldierStrong works to provide advanced yet accessible physical therapy treatments for disabled veterans.

-An ancillary additional outcome of the SoldierSuit program, in fact, benefits all of America.
-Our partners don’t just change lives, they create excellent jobs that strengthen our communities.
-With the support of SoldierStrong and similar medical industry organizations, our partners continue to push the possibilities of technology forward and keep our country at the cutting edge.
+The SoldierSuit program not only helps veterans but also benefits all of the United States.
+Our partners create excellent American jobs that strengthen our local communities.
+Our partners continue to push the possibilities of technology forward and keep our country at the cutting edge.
 Learn more about SoldierStrong’s partners who are working to change the lives of injured veterans and their families.

-Since 2005, Ekso Bionics has been pioneering the field of robotic exoskeleton suits, or wearable robots, to augment human strength, endurance, and mobility.
-The company’s first commercially available product, called the Ekso GT(TM) robotic exoskeleton suit, has helped thousands of people with paralysis take millions of steps not otherwise possible.
-By designing and creating some of the most forward-thinking and innovative solutions for people looking to augment human capabilities, Ekso Bionics is helping people rethink current physical limitations and achieve the remarkable.
+Since 2005, Ekso Bionics has been pioneering the field of robotic exoskeleton suits, or wearable robots, to augment human strength, endurance, range of motion, and mobility.
+The company’s Ekso GT(TM) robotic exoskeleton suit has helped thousands of people with paralysis take millions of steps not otherwise possible.
+By designing and creating some of the most forward-thinking and innovative solutions for people looking to augment human capabilities beyond basic prosthetic limbs, Ekso Bionics is helping people rethink their current physical limitations and achieve the remarkable.

-Ekso Bionics is headquartered in Richmond, CA and is listed on the OTC QB under the symbol EKSO.
-To learn more about Ekso Bionics please visit www.eksobionics.com.
+Ekso Bionics is headquartered in Richmond, CA, and is listed on the OTC QB under the symbol EKSO.

 “The feeling of standing and walking again is indescribable.
 The first time I used the rehab suit was two years after my injury, two years of living life in a wheelchair.
 The first time I stood up and looked across the room, it was like reaching the summit of a mountain and looking down on the world.
 I am very fortunate to have received this gift from SoldierStrong, and even more fortunate to be able to experience looking down on the world from my mountain every day.”